 It is said that Christmas is for children.
 There is truth in that sentiment.
 It is said that Christmas is the celebration of family.
 There is truth in that sentiment also.
 Nevertheless we shouldn’t overlook the fact that the celebration of Christ’s birth is for each one of us, personally and individually.
 The wood of the crib will eventually become the wood of the cross.
 It is because of Christmas that we will have a Good Friday and an Easter Sunday, the ultimate celebration of God’s coming to us.
 We should not fail to notice that on December 26th we remember the First Martyr, St. Stephen, and on December 28th re remember the slaughter of the Holy Innocents.

 Advent, then, is a time when we pay attention to the fact that God came to us in Jesus Christ, born of the Virgin Mary in the wonder of stars and angels over Bethlehem.
-And Advent likewise looks for the coming of God to us at the end of the world when the elements of the universe will shaken, the stars will fall from heaven, and the sun and moon will no longer give us light.
+And Advent likewise looks for the coming of God to us at the end of our world when the elements of the universe will shaken, the stars will fall from heaven, and the sun and moon will no longer give us light.

-But today we need to pay attention to the coming of God to us in the here and now, not just in our past and in our future.
+But today we need to pay attention to the coming of God to us in the here and now, not just in our distant past or in our remote future.
 Today, in God’s everlasting “Now” we need to pay attention to what Advent brings us – those wonderful moments when we can, right now, make space and time for God to enter into us, into our lives, our time, our hearts and our souls, there to tell us the only truth that really matters, namely that He loves us.